MattBubernak/Presentation1_CSCI5828_Angular/presentation/Slide15_Promises.md

 #AngularJS - Promises

 Promises are an extremely important feature of angular, one that greatly assists the handling of asynchronous calls.
 The core concept behind a promise is sometimes you may need to request data, and plan to do something with that data, on the assumption it will eventually be returned.
-Howler, depending on how it is returned, you may need to handle it in different ways.
+Later, depending on how it is returned, you may need to handle it in different ways.
 Promises are accessed by injected the "$q" service.
 There are a few key components to a promise:

 ## Deferred
 When you declare a variable as deferred, you are exposing the methods related to promises.